HyoungsungKim/ECC-PoW-project/README.md

   - Test `RunLDPC()` function
   - Test LDPC verification
 - Implement a function for verifying LDPC decoder
-  - Correct return of few functions to pass information to the decoder verification function
+  - Amend return of few functions for decoder verification function
 - `GenerateHV()` function is corrected
   - Before correcting, serialized string was passed
   - But now, encrypted(sha256) string is passed